-- Yes, you can use water instead of milk, but your hot chocolate will have a richer, creamier flavor if you use milk.
+- Yes, you can serve your hot chocolate bombs in a cup of very hot water instead of milk, but your hot chocolate will have a richer, creamier flavor if you use milk.

 - To make your hot chocolate using water, bring your water to a boil then pour the water over a hot chocolate bomb and allow the chocolate to melt then stir until well blended.

 - If you are melting your hot chocolate bombs in water because you need the hot beverage to be dairy-free, then be sure to use dairy-free hot cocoa mix or chocolate ganache made with water or fruit puree instead of heavy whipping cream.